 This summary is not the procedure and has no legal standing.

 Documents and links:

-- Student Complaint Form (please submit completed forms by email) You can type your answers in the PDF by following these steps:
+Please submit completed forms by email.
+You can type your answers in the PDF by following these steps:

 - Download and save the form to your computer or laptop

 - Select "Fill & Sign" from the panel on the right, which will allow you to insert text into the form